Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

 Figure~\ref{Rmrg} replicates Figure 1 in \cite{Li2018} and shows the predicted BBH merger rate density under the two Star Formation Rate (SFR) models in \cite{Madau} and \cite{Strolger}, respectively.
 Due to the intrinsic uncertainty in these analytical SFR models, we choose one, the more optimistic SFR in \cite{Strolger}, for the following population estimates.

 The total BBH merger rate per source redshift and the detectable merger rate are plotted in Figure~\ref{dN_red}.
 Since the strong lensing optical depth is in general smaller than 0.1\% at the redshift with the most GW sources, we will neglect the magnification effect when calculating the total detectable GW events.
+To keep the detectable population estimate general, we assume the detectors to always be online.
+To incorporate the detector duty cycle, the detectable and distinguishable populations simply scale proportionally with the fraction of detector online time, since the type II waveforms can be identified by their own waveforms, and the duty cycle does not disproportionally affect particular GW image types.
 We estimate a total of $2.17\times10^5$ BBH mergers per year up to $z_s=23$.
 The detectable total merger number is $2.17\times10^5$ for CE (99.96\%), $1.96\times10^5$ for ET (90.3\%) and $7.59\times10^4$ for LIGO Voyager (35.0\%).
 We note that the detection rate is not only affected by the detector sensitivity, but also by the redshift distribution of BBH mergers and the comoving volume.
 Even though ET has lower sensitivity than CE overall, it already covers the redshift range with peak GW source count ($z_s\sim2$).
 At large redshift with $z_s\gg 7$, BBH mergers happen far less frequently due to a lack of black hole formation and the decreasing comoving volume per redshift.
 Consequently, the detection rate of ET is only slightly lower than CE.
 In the case of LIGO Voyager, the lower sensitivity excludes many sources from $z_s\sim2$, leading to a larger loss in the detectable source fraction.